Leeds is full of rewarding walking routes and these 23 offer an outdoor adventure for everyone.

 Guiseley to Menston Circular

 If you like stunning views and well-known landmarks, this 4-mile circular walk is perfect.
 It’ll take you from Guiseley to Menston and back again – start at the White Cross Roundabout, make a beeline for the High Royds Pond and head into The Bluebell Wood.
-From here, you’ll follow peaceful country lanes and wander across open farmland, stopping to appreciate the incredible views of the Otley Chevinn, the Wharfe Valley and the imposing Almscliff Crag.
+From here, you’ll follow peaceful country lanes and wander across open farmland, stopping to appreciate the incredible views of the Otley Chevin, the Wharfe Valley and the imposing Almscliff Crag.

 The walk starts from the White Cross Roundabout, Guiseley, Leeds, West Yorkshire, LS20 8LY.
 Check out the route.